Paula Trickey

 Paula Trickey (born March 27, 1966) is an American actress.
-She is known for her role as Cory McNamara on the USA Network series Pacific Blue (1996–2000), and for her roles in a number of television films.
+She is known for her role as Cory McNamara on the USA Network series Pacific Blue (1996–2000) and for her roles in a number of television films.

 Early life

-Trickey was born in Amarillo, Texas to Virginia (Demorest) and Harold Trickey, and raised in Tulsa, Oklahoma, where she attended East Central High School.
+Trickey was born in Amarillo, Texas to Virginia Demorest and Harold Trickey,and raised in Tulsa, Oklahoma, where she attended East Central High School.
 While in high school, she appeared in local television commercials and began competing in pageants.
-In 1985, she was crowned Miss Oklahoma in the All-American Teen Pageant (a Miss USA production) only to lose in the finals to an unknown Halle Berry.
+In 1985, she was crowned Miss Oklahoma in the All-American Teen Pageant (a Miss USA production), only to lose in the finals to an unknown Halle Berry.

 Career

-Following high school Trickey moved to Dallas where she studied acting and worked in commercials and local film productions.
+Following high school, Trickey moved to Dallas where she studied acting and worked in commercials and local film productions.
 She moved to Los Angeles in 1986.

-Trickey is known for her role on the USA Network series Pacific Blue between 1996 and 2000, where she starred as Officer/Sgt.
+Trickey is known for her role on the USA Network series Pacific Blue between 1996 and 2000 where she starred as Officer/Sgt.
 Cory McNamara.
-She has made guest appearances on many TV shows, including Beverly Hills, 90210, Baywatch, Renegade, Sliders, Walker, Texas Ranger, and One Tree Hill.

-She appeared on the third and fourth seasons of The O.C., playing the mother of Harbor School socialite Taylor Townsend.
+She has made guest appearances on many TV shows, including Beverly Hills, 90210, Baywatch, Renegade, Sliders, Walker, Texas Ranger and One Tree Hill.
+She appeared on the third and fourth seasons of The O.C., playing the mother of Harbor School socialite Taylor Townsend (Autumn Reeser).
 She's acted as the lead in several Lifetime, LMN and Hallmark movies and is moving into producing as well.
 She hosts and produces several celebrity golf charity events and music events for charity.